New factorization algorithm based on a continuous representation of truncated Gauss sums: Implementation using an optical interferometer with variable optical paths

 Let us analyze the first approach.
-First, we will describe an interesting property which makes liquid crystals able to satisfy the conditions (\ref{gaussterms}) for the reproduction of truncated exponential sums.
-When we apply a variable voltage $V$ to a liquid crystal cell, interacting with an incoming plane wave, we can observe the voltage dependence of the birefringence $\triangle n \doteq n_{e} - n_{o}$ \footnote{$n_{e}$ is the index of refraction associated to the extraordinary mode, while $n_{o}$ is the index of refraction associated to the ordinary mode.} of the liquid crystal (see, for example, Fig. \ref{lq}).
-In particular, there is a limited range of potentials in which the transmission, and so the liquid crystal index of refraction, has a well defined dependence on the applied voltage.
-Such a definite behavior turns out to be a good tool in order to reproduce the terms $m^{j}$, with $m=0,1,...,M$, in Eq. (\ref{exp}).
+First, we will describe an interesting property which makes liquid crystals able to reproduce truncated exponential sums.
+When we apply a variable voltage $V$ to a liquid crystal cell interacting with an incoming plane wave, we can observe a well defined dependence of the birefringence of the liquid crystal on the applied voltage\cite{lq}.
+Such a definite behavior turns out to be a good tool in order to reproduce the terms $(m-1)^{j}$, with $m=1,2,...,M$, in Eq. (\ref{pNm}).

 The $M$ terms in the truncated exponential sum correspond, respectively, to $M$ different regions in a liquid crystal cell with the same thickness $d_{m}\equiv d$.